(last updated 10/3/2023)

 "One great red line"

 For about a quarter-century, US Route 6 was the longest highway in the country (and it may still be, depending how one measures).
-In Jack Kerouac's novel On the Road, the main character described it as "one great red line across America".
-During those years it ran between Provincetown MA and Long Beach CA, and I believe there has never been a longer highway in the United States.
-Exactly how long was it?
-Well, believe it or not, the answer to that question is debatable (see this page for more details about why it is difficult to calculate).
+In Jack Kerouac's novel On the Road, the main character described it as "one great red line across America" (which is what inspired the title of my book; see following link):

 |